-MLB’s decision to move All-Star Game from Atlanta has reach, relevance – and ramifications
+MLB’s decision to move All-Star Game from Atlanta has reach, relevance and ramifications

 This move by MLB says, quite clearly, that there are consequences for the businesses, the employees and the fans of a given state or city based on the actions of its leaders.
 The discussion is furthered by moving the game, not by keeping it there.

 There is precedent here.
 In 1990, Arizona voters shot down a ballot initiative that would have established Martin Luther King Jr. Day as an official holiday.
-In the spring of 1991, the league’s owners voted to move the game.
+In March 1991, the NFL’s owners voted to move Super Bowl XXVII, set for January 1993, from the state.

 And lo and behold, what happened?
 In 1992, Arizonans recognized the holiday.
 And the state now hosts Super Bowls.